shravani2739/German_Credit_Data_Analysis/README.md

 ## Files in the Repository

-- `data/`: Contains the German Credit Dataset in CSV format.
+ -Contains the German Credit Dataset in CSV format.
-- `notebooks/`: Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
+ -Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.

 ## Getting Started